kaidez/kaidez.com/_drafts/2014-12-30-effective-javascript-review.md

 Also for me personally, parts I already understood were fleshed out.
 Prototypes, JavaScript's inheritance paradigm, are something that I study constantly, but I still learned some new tips and tricks for implementing them.

 And that's the point: you will come across concepts that you've already read about when reading *Effective JavaScript*.
-Commonly recommended books like [*JavaScript: The Good Parts*](http://www.amazon.com/gp/product/0596517742/ref=as_li_tf_tl?ie=UTF8&tag=kaidez-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596517742) and [JavaScript Patterns](http://www.amazon.com/gp/product/0596806752/ref=as_li_tf_tl?ie=UTF8&tag=kaidez-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596806752) have covered lots of the material discussed in *Effective*.
+Commonly recommended books like [*JavaScript: The Good Parts*](http://www.amazon.com/gp/product/0596517742/ref=as_li_tf_tl?ie=UTF8&tag=kaidez-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596517742) and [*JavaScript Patterns*](http://www.amazon.com/gp/product/0596806752/ref=as_li_tf_tl?ie=UTF8&tag=kaidez-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596806752) have covered lots of the material discussed in *Effective*.

-But *Effective* takes many the most popular JS concepts you probably understand and teaches you things you never knew about them.
+But *Effective* that material along with many other popular JS concepts and teaches you things you never knew about them.
 No matter how much you know about JS, you *will* learn something new.

 *Effective JavaScript* is not a beginner's book and assumes you understand variables functions, objects and arrays.
 Having a basic understanding of how to use all those things in a function is assumed as well.